yunfeibai-aws/nova-prompt-optimization/CONTRIBUTING.md

 information to effectively respond to your bug report or contribution.

+## Folder Structure and Naming Convention

+### Folders
+- Use lowercase letters to avoid case-sensitivity issues across different operating systems.
+- Use hyphens (-) to separate words (kebab-case), which is generally preferred for repository names on GitHub.
+- Be descriptive but concise: The name should clearly indicate the repo's content without being too long.
+- Avoid special characters: Stick to alphanumeric characters and hyphens.

+### Notebooks
+- Use underscores (_) to separate words for improved readability.
+- Include a number prefix for ordering to maintain a logical sequence of notebooks.
+- Be descriptive: Each filename should clearly indicate the content of the notebook.

+Examples of good notebook naming:
+- 01_simple_image_generation.ipynb
+- 02_color_guided_generation.ipynb
+- 03_image_guided_generation.ipynb

 ## Reporting Bugs/Feature Requests

 We welcome you to use the GitHub issue tracker to report bugs or suggest features.